Claiming PPI: How to Check All of Your Old Accounts

 For nearly a decade, consumers have been contacting their bank regarding mis-sold PPI.
 But recent news says many banks were not forthcoming with information about PPI policies.
 Despite having multiple policies with one lender, some banks did not highlight this to consumers instead offering information about only one policy.

 A money expert from Which? is encouraging people to check for additional policies in case more exist that were not highlighted previously.
-With just nine months left to lodge a complaint with the bank, consumers need to act soon if they wish to identify more policies.
+With just five months left to lodge a complaint with the bank, consumers need to act soon if they wish to identify more policies.
 The Financial Conduct Authority set 29th August 2019 as the deadline for individuals to make their PPI claims.
 While many people have already taken the opportunity to complain to the bank, there is potential for millions of more pounds to be refunded.